bluebanquise/bluebanquise/roles/core/pxe_stack/readme.rst

 This role will rely on multiple parts of the inventory, and is probably the most "invasive" role of the whole stack.

-* equipment_profile dictionaries are used for each equipment_profile group.
+* equipment_profile parameters are used for each equipment_profile group.
 All boot configuration is made relying on it (operating system, cpu architecture, console, kernel parameters, etc.).
 It is recommended to ensure coherency of the equipment_profile files.
-* authentication dictionary is used to provide root password and default ssh authorized key.
+* authentication parameters are used to provide root password and default ssh authorized key.
 * hosts **network_interfaces** dedicated variables, to be able to force static ip address at kernel boot.